Sulfamethoxazole Explained: Uses, Side Effects, Dosage Instructions

 Note

-• Do not share the drug with anyone.
+• Do not share this medication with others.

-• Ignore allergens/irritants which can make breathing problems worse, such as smoke, pollen, pet dander, dust, or molds.
+• Avoid allergens and irritants that can worsen breathing problems, such as smoke, pollen, pet dander, dust, or molds.

-• Learn to use a peak flow meter, use it every day, and record worsening breathing symptoms promptly (such as yellow/red range readings, increased use of rapid-relief inhalers).
+• Learn to use a peak flow meter daily, record any worsening breathing symptoms promptly (such as readings in the yellow/red range, increased use of rapid-relief inhalers).

-If you are using this product on a daily basis and forget a dose, take it as soon as you recall it.
-If it is near the next dose, don’t take the skipped dose.
-Using the next dose on a regular basis.
-Do Not double the dose to recover the missed or forgotten dose.
+If you use this product daily and miss a dose, take it as soon as you remember.
+If it is near the time of the next dose, skip the missed dose and continue with your regular dosing schedule.
+Do not double the dose to catch up.

 Sulfamethoxazole Storage